gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 anyone who I *do* love, because oh, won't they have a laugh then?  *Umram* bravos are like soldiers: three quarters of us prefer our own kind, and most of the rest can swing their sword with either hand, as Ishad says.
-Me and a beautiful, dumb hunk like Tessor---me and *anyone*---they'll tease me for a week.
+Me and a beautiful, dumb hunk like Tessor—me and *anyone*—they'll tease me for a week.

 I'm weeping again by the time I stepped off the bridge.
 What am I going to do?
 When the rat catcher's boy slays a monster, he *has* to get the girl.
 Everyone knows that's how the story ends.
 Sand and silver, what will people think of Sehdie if I walk away from her after doing this?
 It'll ruin her.
-And what if---what if Tessor laughs at me?
+And what if—what if Tessor laughs at me?
 What if all he sees, still, is a rat catcher?

 For a moment I imagine staying down there, letting my lantern flicker out and waiting for something to come out of the dark and solve my problems for me.
-It's strange---facing the bonescuttle frightened me less than telling a beautiful woman that I don't love her.
+It's strange—facing the bonescuttle frightened me less than telling a beautiful woman that I don't love her.
 And saints, what will Kerrem say?
 "You *have* to love her, Vurt!
 Look at all the stanzas I've already written!"

 For some reason, that thought brings me back to my senses.
 I know I can disappoint Kerrem.
-Maybe once I do that I can disappoint Sehdie as well, and then figure out how to tell my mother and Ishad, and then---I push the thought of Tessor away.
+Maybe once I do that I can disappoint Sehdie as well, and then figure out how to tell my mother and Ishad, and then—I push the thought of Tessor away.
 No point thinking about any of that now.
 I have to go swimming first.